pagekite/upagekite/README.md

     pagekite.py . code-USER.pagekite.me
 ```

-Once you have navigated the sign-up, you can configure your ESP32
+Once you have navigated the sign-up, you can configure your bootstrap
-bootstrap with `code_src` set to:
+(localhost or ESP32) with `code_src` set to:
 `https://code-USER.pagekite.me/bootstrap.json`

+Now, proceed to the ESP32 or localhost setup sections below.

 ### Bootstrap setup on the ESP32